serverpod/serverpod_docs/docs/07-deployments/04-deploying-to-aws.md

 ### Signing in to your instances

 You can find a list of your currently running EC2 instances by navigating to _EC2 > Instances_.
 Click on one of the instances to go to its summary page.
 From there, click _Connect_.
 On the _Connect to instance_ page, click _Connect_, and AWS will open up a console window with access to your EC2 instance.

+After Signing in to your instance, you should check if the service is running with `systemctl status serverpod.service`

+If the service is running, you can look into the serverpod error log in `serverpod.err` and server log in `serverpod.log` in the home directory

+If all checks out, try to use `curl localhost:8082` to see if the service can be reached from local.
+If we get the expected response, we know that the service is running properly.

 ### External dependencies and submodules